layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 2. **Test** the grammar with real-life data while in edit-mode.

 Once the grammar is defined and tested in the Configuration Center, it can be deployed to a Reactive Cluster as part of a Project.
-Remember, that a Reactive Cluster may be a single Reactive Engine running locally, e.g. on your laptop as part of the standard installation.
+Remember that a Reactive Cluster may be a single Reactive Engine running locally, e.g., on your laptop as part of the standard installation.
 When the Project is activated on the Cluster, the grammars which are part of this Project are read, verified and activated.
 The Project is then ready to ingest and output the data in the specified formats.